Unikernel-Systems/DockerConEU2015-demo/README.md

    and php.
 2. `make`.
 This builds the unikernel containers.
 3. `make rundns`.
 Runs a DNS server on docker0, using `mgood/resolvable`.
-4. `sudo ./docker-unikernel run -P --hostname nginx nginx`.
+4. `sudo ./docker-unikernel run -P --hostname nginx unikernel/nginx`.
 5. Browse to `http://nginx/`.

 This will start a container with an Nginx unikernel, serving static files.